joan31/arch-fortress/README.md

 > 🧪 Coming soon: Full auto-install script with configuration prompts or flags.

+> ⚠️ **Secure Boot must be set to "Setup Mode" in the BIOS/UEFI before installation.**
+> This is required to enroll your own Secure Boot keys with `sbctl`.

 Planned workflow:

 1. Boot from Arch ISO (UEFI)